3commas-io/3commas-official-api-docs/README.md

 # Endpoint security type
 * Each endpoint has a security type that determines the how you will interact with it.
-* API-keys are passed into the Rest API via the `APIKEY` header.
+* API-keys are passed into the Rest API via the `Apikey` header.
 * API-keys and secret-keys **are case sensitive**.
 * API-keys can be configured to only access certain types of secure endpoints.
  For example, one API-key could be used for STATS only, while another API-key can access everything.